microsoft/aitour-get-started-with-fabric/lab/tutorial-6-power-bi-report.md

     RawData | summarize arg_max(Timestamp, No_Bikes,  No_Empty_Docks, Neighbourhood, Lat=todouble(Latitude), Lon=todouble(Longitude)) by BikepointID
     ```

-4. Select **Power BI**.
+4. Select **Create Power BI report**.
 The Power BI report editor opens with the query result available as a data source named **Kusto Query Result**.

 ### Add visualizations to the report